adimalla/clTerm/README.md

 </br>

 3. clTerm utility provides user to add custom commands which are maintained in console command table structure.
 Create command_table object though create_commad_list(...)
-API it takes console handle object as parameter and table size. if console object is statically allocated then table size value is redundant and will use size value from cl_term_config.h.
+API which takes console handle object as parameter and table size. if console object is statically allocated then table size value is redundant and will use size value from cl_term_config.h.

 </br>